tytso/xfstests-bld/Documentation/gce-xfstests.md

 If you don't have GCE account, you can go to https://cloud.google.com and sign up for a free trial.
 This will get you $300 dollars worth of credit which you can use over a 60 day period (as of this writing).
-Given that a full test costs around a $1.50, and a smoke test costs pennies, that should be enough for plenty of testing.  :-)
+Given that a full test for ext4 costs around a $1.50, and a smoke test costs pennies, that should be enough for plenty of testing.  :-)

 ### Setting up a GCE project